Generic selectors

 Amanohashidate photo by 663highland

-Amanohashidate, called the “Bridge to Heaven,” is a beautiful sandbar in Miyazu Bay.
-It is about 3.6 kilometers long and has more than 8,000 pine trees.
+Amanohashidate, called the “Bridge to Heaven,” is one of the stunning Japanese Landmarks.
+It is a beautiful sandbar in Miyazu Bay, about 3.6 kilometers long, with more than 8,000 pine trees.
 Visitors can enjoy great views of the sandbar from places like the Amanohashidate View Land on the mountain.

 People like to walk or ride bikes along the sandbar while enjoying the scenery.
 Amanohashidate is one of Japan’s most famous views and is a popular spot for nature lovers.